cesc1989/backend-handbook/README.md

 * Development libraries
 * etc

-Using this guide you would be able to setup servers from scratch, going from creating system users to deploying Ruby on Rails applications.
+Using this guide you would be able to setup servers from scratch, from creating system users to deploying Ruby on Rails applications.

 See [Summary](SUMMARY.md) for Table of Contents.